trustbloc/docs/docs/source/orb/parameters.md

 Set to "true" to enable did discovery.

-## CREATE_DOCUMENT_STORE_ENABLED
+## UNPUBLISHED_OPERATION_STORE_ENABLED

-Set to "true" to enable create document store.
-Used for resolving unpublished created documents.
+Set to "true" to enable un-published operation store.
+Used to enable storing unpublished operations and including them when resolving documents.

-## UPDATE_DOCUMENT_STORE_ENABLED
+## UNPUBLISHED_OPERATION_STORE_OPERATION_TYPES

-Set to "true" to enable update document store.
-Used for resolving unpublished updates for documents.
+Comma-separated list of operation types.
+Used if unpublished operation store is enabled.
+Default value is "create,update" which enables storing unpublished 'create' and 'update' operations into unpublished store and using those unpublished 'create' and 'update' operations for resolving document.

 ## INCLUDE_UNPUBLISHED_OPERATIONS_IN_METADATA